Technical SEO for 2020: Site Maintenance & Auditing [+ Free Template]

 SSL

-Duplicate content annoys your visitors and trips up search engine algorithms, causing them to penalize your website.
-When the spiders find duplicate content, they don’t know which to rank or index, or which to give authority to or if it should be split between them.
+Duplicate content annoys your visitors and trips up search engine algorithms, causing errors in your SEMRush dashboard.
+When the spiders find duplicate content, they don’t know which to rank or index, which to give authority to, or if it should be split between them.

-Duplicate content can be created a number of ways, both intentionally and unintentionally.
-Either way is a problem for good technical SEO.
+Duplicate content can be created in several ways, both intentionally and unintentionally.
+Either way, it is a problem for good technical SEO.
 Examples include URL variations, different site versions (www.site.com” and “site.com”), or scraped or copied content.
-Sometimes scammy sites will use bots to scrape content and add it to their own, which only hurts your site.
+Sometimes, scammy sites will use bots to scrape content and add it to their own, hurting your site.

 Find duplicate content with SEMRush’s Site Audit Tool.